davidbarisic10/army-battle-simulator-api/README.md

 ### How to use the api?

-You need to end a get request to http://localhost:8000
+You need to send a get request to http://localhost:8000

 and send url parameters with it for example: